Meet your awesome MedLife MCAT Mentors

 Meghan McCarthy

 Meghan knows firsthand how the MCAT is a test of mental strength.
-She began her prep while working a full-time job, quickly felt overwhelmed by the amount of studying that she had to do and ended up with a 499 on her diagnostic.
+She began her prep while working a full-time job, quickly felt overwhelmed by the amount of studying that she had to do and ended up with a 499 on an early practice exam.
 Feeling confident she took the MCAT but received a 509, a lower score than she wanted and when she retook the MCAT for the second time she scored a 511.

 Meghan knew she needed to focus on rethinking her strategy.
 As she applied her creativity to develop a strategic approach, she had a much easier time applying content knowledge.
 As a retaker, she faced the challenge of having to evaluate her content gaps and weaknesses, especially in BB and CP.
 While she was initially overwhelmed by the amount of time she had to study, Meghan felt rewarded when her efforts showed a rising score that eventually led to her to an outstanding 520 on her third and final test day!